hugary1995/raccoon/doc/content/tutorials/14_klexpansion.md

 ## Step 2: sampling the random field

-The step we work in folder `sample/`
+For this step, navigate to `sample/`

 In code `sample.C`: